Rest in Peace – Pacific Ocean Park

 “P.O.P.” was a blazing conduit for my imagination.
 A “Realized” concept of the “Amusement Park in Ruins”!
 It was the stuff that Saturday morning episodes of “Scooby Doo”, were made of!
 In tribute to the day I wrote a very short story about my adventures for my school paper.
 It got a good laugh from my brother.

 Later that year I went back to the site.
 This time I was with a kid that I met at camp named George McGovern.
 And this time, we ventured further into the depths of the park than I ever had before.
 Dodging along the paths of broken wood and painted stucco we came across a sign for the “Sea Serpent”.
-Walking up the ragged queue, a wall of debris and rubble met us halfway.
+Walking up its fragmented concrete queue, a wall of debris and rubble stopped us halfway up the path.

 Foregoing the barriers we tried to find an outlet that would lead to the main drag of the pier.
-Climbing a ramp of broken concrete blocks I reached the summit.
+Climbing a ramp of jagged metal strands and concrete blocks I reached the summit.
 Success!
 And no sooner did I scan the beautiful breadth of the place, than a security guard appeared.
 He was about 100 feet ahead, and with his arms raised – he flagged us off the pier.
 We reluctantly complied.

 In 1974 my classmate, James Callaway, and I decided we were going to do a presentation about the history of the park for our seventh grade class.
 I convinced my brother Ted to drive us down there and help collect pictures for the project.